-- 1) learnings from the Deepdell North III salvage project; - 2) the physically ability of herpetologists to manage the number of lizards expected to be salvaged; - the expert opinion and experience of the author based on previous lizard salvage-relocation projects; and - 4) predictions of the lizard population size and capacity (based largely on lizard population recovery rates in similar environments and under similar management regimes, e.g., mammalian pest control) at the selected relocation site.
+- 1) learnings from the Deepdell North III salvage project; - 2) the physically ability of herpetologists to manage the number of lizards expected to be salvaged; - 3) the expert opinion and experience of the author based on previous lizard salvage-relocation projects; and - 4) predictions of the lizard population size and capacity (based largely on lizard population recovery rates in similar environments and under similar management regimes, e.g., mammalian pest control) at the selected relocation site.

-The number of lizards proposed to be salvaged during the MP4 Project has been set at 2,100 individuals21 (though, see inset box entitled "Response to the detection of rare or threatened lizard species" on page 47).
+The number of lizards proposed to be salvaged during the MP4 Project and Coronation 5 has been set at approximately 2,100 individuals24 (though, see inset box entitled "Response to the detection of rare or threatened lizard species" on page 41).
 This figure is largely based on the physically ability of herpetologists to adequately manage the expected number of salvaged lizards to the extent that lizard welfare is not compromised and that relocated lizards are afforded the highest chances of survival.
-Considering the large population size estimates for the MP4 impact area, the capture and relocation of 2,100 lizards (i.e., the recovery rate or percentage of the total estimated population to be salvaged) will be very low (e.g., approximately 2-7% of lizard population estimated to occur in the MP4 impact area).
+Considering the large population size estimates for the MP4 impact area, the capture and relocation of 2,100 lizards (i.e., the recovery rate or percentage of the total estimated population to be salvaged) will be very low (e.g., approximately 2-10% of lizard population estimated to occur in the MP4 and Coronation 5 impact areas).

 The establishment of a salvage limit (i.e., up to 2,100 lizards) requires a set of parameters (or 'stopping rules') that will guide the salvage effort invested in each of the affected PCs.
 That is, for each stage of mine development, an indicative timeframe, dedicated level of effort, and number of lizards will be allocated (Table 5.2).
-For example, during the salvage if time, effort, or the number of lizards, whichever comes first, has been reached in a specific PC then the salvage operation for that PC ceases (though, see inset box entitled "Response to the detection of rare or threatened lizard species" on page 39).
-All captured lizards will be relocated into the mitigation/ offset site (MEEA) and any lizards remaining in the impact areas will be left in situ and the impacts on them considered residual effects that will be addressed through offset and compensation measures as outlined in the MP4 Impact Management Plan (Ahikā Consulting, 2024a).
+For example, during the salvage if time, effort, or the number of lizards, whichever comes first, has been reached in a specific PC then the salvage operation for that PC ceases (though, see inset box entitled "Response to the detection of rare or threatened lizard species" on page 41).
+All captured lizards will be relocated into the mitigation/ offset site (MEEA) and any lizards remaining in the impact areas will be left in situ and the impacts on them considered residual effects that will be addressed through offset and compensation measures as outlined in the MP4 Impact Management Plan (Whirika Consulting, 2025).

-21 This figure may be subject to refinement following consultation with OceanaGold and the Department of Conservation.
+24 This figure may be subject to refinement following consultation with OceanaGold and the Department of Conservation.